SharonOliv/Server-Client-model-using-RC4/README.md

 ## Overview

-This project simulates a simple communication system between a server and client, with messages being encrypted using the **RC4 encryption algorithm** before being sent over the network.
+This repository gives simulation a simple communication system between a server and client, with messages being encrypted using the **RC4 encryption algorithm** before being sent over the network.
 Both the server and client have the ability to:

 - **Encrypt** the message using RC4 before transmission.
 - **Decrypt** the message upon receiving it to retrieve the original text.